michaeltroger/greenpass-android/SECURITY.md

 | < 4.1   | :x:                |

 ## Reporting a Vulnerability
-You can privately report vulnerabilities on GitHub through the ["Security" -> "Report a vulnerability"](https://github.com/michaeltroger/greenpass-android/security/advisories/new) function (preferred).
-If you don't have a GitHub account you can also contact me via [email](https://michaeltroger.com/contact).
+You can privately contact me via [email](https://michaeltroger.com/contact).
 If you prefer to share an issue publicly, then please create a ticket in the form of a [GitHub Issue](https://github.com/michaeltroger/greenpass-android/issues).

 This is a free time project only and therefore responses can take a little while.
 I ask for your understanding.